IvoLimmen/mystart/README.md

 ## Why build something like this?

 I don't know.
-I have a lot of bookmarks and there is no tooling for it.
+I have a lot of bookmarks and there is no (proper) tooling for it.

-## But why in JSP's????

-This project started like three years ago?
-Made a nice back end in Ratpack.
-Nice!
-Humm might be nicer in Vert.x?
-Rewrite!
-Let's make a front end in JavaFX, very cool.
-Humm in JDK 9 there no longer is a JavaFX when you run Linux; damn.
-Let's build a front end in Angular.
-Everyone is doing it.
-It takes a long time to build it and lose interest.
-Humm I have more experience in Wicket.
-Let's rewrite.
-Still takes long, lose interest.

-Screw it, I will make a JSP front end in a weekend.
-Check.
-After 3 years finally got a product that actually works.

-Yes looks like crap but that I will remedy in the future.

 # Importing bookmarks